Personal Income Tax

 Source: Law on Personal Income Tax (2007)

-The taxable income of foreigners who are categorized as a Vietnam resident earning more than 5 million per month is their remaining income after deducting 4 million VND and 1.6 million VND for each dependant of the employee.
+The taxable income for foreigners classified as residents in Vietnam, earning more than 5 million VND per month, is computed as their remaining income after deducting 4 million VND and 1.6 million VND for each dependent.

 Example: